Arnaud Dubois (2023), Ecole Nationale Supérieure d’Art et de Design of Limoges.

 Porcelain in Europe

 The history of porcelain in Europe starts with Marco Polo.
-In the 14th century, the explorer brought a small jar from China back to Europe with him and Chinese porcelain became a favourite among royalty.
+In the 14th century, the explorer brought a small jar from China back to Europe and Chinese porcelain became favored among the royalty.
 During the sixteenth century, the Portuguese and Dutch established commercial trade routes to China and the European market for porcelain grew fast.
 China kept porcelain’s ingredients and production process a closely guarded secret, inspiring scientists across Europe to experiment with materials and formulas.
-The first European porcelain factory was established in Saxony in 1710 after kaolin was discovered nearby.
+The first European porcelain factory was established in Saxony, Germany, in 1710 after kaolin was discovered nearby.

 In 1768, a chemist’s wife in Saint-Yrieix, a commune just outside of Limoges in southwest-central France, made a thrilling discovery: A soft white substance in the soil.
 At first, the story goes, the woman thought the substance could be used to wash and bleach linen, but it turned out she had stumbled upon “white gold.”
 The substance was kaolin, a rare and precious white clay that is a key ingredient in crafting fine porcelain.
 That discovery set Limoges on a path towards becoming a centre for some of the most beautiful and coveted porcelain in the world.